-Each year, Energy Trust brings the value of energy savings and renewable generation to more households, commercial businesses, industries and public buildings.
-Quality, local services are delivered to customers by leveraging and supporting nearly 2,700 independent Oregon and southwest Washington businesses and collaborating with affiliated utilities.
+Each year, Energy Trust brings energy savings and renewable generation to more households, commercial businesses, industries and public buildings.
+These services are delivered to customers by leveraging and supporting nearly 2,700 independent Oregon and southwest Washington businesses and through collaboration with Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas.
 Since 2002, Energy Trust has provided cash incentives, services and information to help businesses and residents save energy and generate renewable power at more than half a million locations.